ghartsel/DoreStaticSiteGenerator/README.md

 - Server-hosted documentation for secure hosting and host-anywhere publishing.
 - Complete separation of content from metadata and styling - separation of authoring from presentation.
 - Supports and encourages topic-based authoring.
-- Open source for fully customizable functionality and styling.
+- Fully customizable functionality and styling.
+- Integrated search with up-to-date index generation.

 ## Repository Content